Yassir-kensouss/auth-frontend/README.md

 The whole application was built with **styled-component** in order to provide a structured code, which means every page has it's own unique styling in a seperate .js file, furthermore styled-component generates the css vendor prefixes which is important to get a full **browser compatibility**.

-The application is consuming a REST Api which I built using Node JS and it's framework Express JS ofcourse with the help of some packages such as **Jsonwebtoken, express-jwt, express-validator
+The application is consuming a REST Api which I built using Node JS and it's framework Express JS ofcourse with the help of some packages such as **Jsonwebtoken, express-jwt, express-validator**

+Link For this repository: [backend repo](https://github.com/Yassir-kensouss/auth-backend.git)

 !!
 This template is not responsive yet it's recommanded to run it in a desktop view